-Caiman Lizard care and history
+Caiman Lizard Care and History

-Finding a pet Caiman Lizard for sale
+Finding a Pet Caiman Lizard for Sale

-Although you can keep these pets in a medium sized terrarium with a large water bowl and basking spot, the real fun starts when you take the time to arrange a perfect Caiman Lizard setup.
-Keeping in mind their affinity for water and their ability to climb you can design and build an enclosure that will be the centerpiece of any room.
-Some of the best habitats we have seen were in the six to eight foot by three to four foot size and were built to be viewed from all sides.
+You can keep these pets in a medium size terrarium with a large water bowl and basking spot.
+The real fun starts though when you take the time to arrange a perfect caiman lizard setup.
+Keep in mind their affinity for water and their ability to climb.
+This will allow you to design and build an enclosure that will be the centerpiece of any room.
+Some of the best habitats we’ve seen range in the six to eight foot by three to four foot size.
+These enclosures were also viewable from all sides.